Kurdish involvement in the Iran–Iraq War

-The Kurdish involvement in the Iran–Iraq War (تێوەگلانی کورد لە شەڕی ئێران و عێراق) refers to the participation of Kurdish political and armed groups during the conflict between Iran and Iraq from 1980 to 1988.
-In Iraq, Kurdish parties such as the Kurdistan Democratic Party (KDP) and the Patriotic Union of Kurdistan (PUK) supported Iran against Saddam Hussein’s regime, leading to fierce retaliation by the Iraqi state, including the Anfal campaign.
-Kurdish involvement shaped both the course of the war in Kurdish regions and the broader Kurdish nationalist movement.
+The Kurdish involvement in the Iran–Iraq War was a major part of the conflict.
+Kurdish political and armed groups participated in the Iran–Iraq War on both sides.
+During the war, Iran supported Iraqi Kurdish parties such as the Kurdistan Democratic Party (KDP) and the Patriotic Union of Kurdistan (PUK), while Iraq supported Iranian Kurdish parties such as the Democratic Party of Iranian Kurdistan (PDKI) and the Salvation Force.